isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **Receipt Splitter** (github.com/isaaclo123/receipt-split)
     * Wrote a web application enabling the easy and precise splitting of receipt costs.
-Allows for the sharing of receipt costs and splitting the cost of individual receipt items amongst users.
+Allows for the easy sharing of receipt costs and splitting the cost of individual receipt items amongst users.
 Written with Typescript, Redux, React.js, Flask, and sqlite.

 \